 Featuring speakers like Lynn Allen from Cadalyst, Steve Stafford of Revit Op-ed, and Tom Whitehead of DCI Engineers in the past, these regional conferences boast some of the best BIM training for professionals the industry has to offer.

 Procore’s Groundbreak Conference, which is held in Austin every spring, showcases the latest and greatest of construction technology, including in the area of BIM.

 For CAD and BIM resources, ARCAT is a one-stop-shop.
 Their free, no registration system has everything from concrete to pollution control system.

 Using Revit or AutoCAD?
-Autodesk seek offers both branded and generic BIM product specifications, drawings, models, and files.
+BIMObject seek offers both branded and generic BIM product specifications, drawings, models, and files.
 Because manufacturers supply their own product information, users can quickly find product specifications for over 66,000 commercial and residential building products.